ahayashi/hclib-actor/doc/markdowns/tools/actorprof.md

 ## Manual installation and run instructions¶
 If user decide to build and run Actorprof manually without using the ActorProf bash script (`run_actorprof.sh`), you can use the guide below.

+### Step 1: Environment Setup

+Please refer to [HClib-Actor](https://hclib-actor.com/getting_started/clusters/) setup page for more details on how to build the HClib and bale libraries to setup the environment.

-### Step 1: Build Application with trace flag enabled
+### Step 2: Build Application with trace flag enabled
 * `-DENABLE_TRACE` flag for enabling logical message generation macro.
 * `-DENABLE_TRACE_PAPI` flag for enabling logical message and HWPC trace generation macro.
 * `-DENABLE_TCOMM_PROFILING` flag for enabling overall trace generation macros.